-Simply put, a safety net is a small reserve of funds that you have put aside over a period of time in order to help you out of a jam.
-This can be an unexpected parking fine or an extra bill that has come out of nowhere.
+Simply put, a safety net is a small reserve of funds that you have put aside over a period of time in order to help you out in an emergency.
+This can range from an unexpected bill, or even loss of employment.

 It is a savings fund designed specifically to be used in situation like these in order to help you pay the cost without it eating in to your monthly budget, or pushing you into debt.
 In order to cover all eventualities, your safety net should be between £3,000 to £5,000, or at minimum, the equivalent of one full month's worth of outgoings.